-The applicant must submit electronic response to bipartisansafercommunityactrfi@oha.ohio.gov.
-A copy of the grant application must be received by OhioMHAS no later than December 27, 2024 by 3:00 pm.
+The applicant must submit an electronic response to [bipartisansasafercommunityactrfi@oha.ohio.gov](mailto:bipartisansasafercommunityactrfi@oha.ohio.gov).
+A copy of the grant application must be received by OhioMHAS no later than 3:00 pm on 9/5/2025.
 Applications received after this date and time will not be reviewed.
 Materials mailed or submitted separately from the application packet will not be accepted or added to the application/proposal by staff of OhioMHAS.
 Faxed or mailed applications will not be accepted.
 Costs incurred in the preparation of this application are to be borne by the applicant; OhioMHAS will not contribute in any way to the costs of the preparation.